CodeYourFuture/curriculum/content/js2/blocks/check-progress/index.md

 const characterLimit = 200;
 const textarea = document.querySelector("textarea");

-function handleKeyup() {
+function updateCharacterLimit() {
-  console.log("keyup event has fired... calling handleKeyup...");
+  console.log("keyup event has fired...
+The browser called updateCharacterLimit...");
 }

-textarea.addEventListener("keyup", handleKeyup);
+textarea.addEventListener("keyup", updateCharacterLimit);
 ```

 We've done the following:

 - [x] Step 1: Defined a `characterLimit`
-- [x] Step 2: Dccessed the `textarea` element
+- [x] Step 2: Accessed the `textarea` element
-- [x] Step 3: Registered an event handler `handleKeyup`
+- [x] Step 3: Registered an event handler `updateCharacterLimit`

+The browser will do the following for us:

+- [x] Step 4: The browser will tell us when a user has pressed a key

 We must still complete the following steps:

-- [ ] Step 3: Calculate the number of characters left
+- [ ] Step 5: Calculate the number of characters left
-- [ ] Step 4: Update the user interface with the number of characters left
+- [ ] Step 6: Update the user interface with the number of characters left

 To obtain the characters left, we can calculate the difference between `characterLimit` and the number of characters in the `textarea` element: